tkaryadis/squery-spark/README.md

 # SQuery-spark

-A Clojure library for apache spark.
+A Clojure library for apache spark
-Query spark with s-expressions and with ~2x less code.
+~2x less code than java
+~1.5x less code than SQL, but simpler and programmable not queries in strings

+SQuery goal is to be simpler than SQL and programmable

 ## Example